 4. Financial or economic risk

-Financial or economic risk is closely related to business profits, which is why it is often the most closely scrutinised by investors and shareholders.
+Managing risk is related to financial and business profits, which is why it is often the most closely scrutinised by investors and shareholders.
 Financial risks are caused by multiple factors such as market movements, foreign currency exchange rates, commodity price fluctuations, and more.

 Strategies to mitigate financial or economic risk usually aim to ease cash flow issues, and common tactics include getting insurance, diversifying income streams, and limiting the amount or tenure of loans.